pbenettin/Montepaldi_data_publication/readme.md

 ## Field site

 The experimental vineyard *Nincio 3* (43° 40' 14.47" N, 11° 08' 20.46" E, WGS84, [see on Google Map](https://maps.app.goo.gl/tfqomNEx16TET9An8)), has a size of 2.3 ha and is located on a slope degrading toward a small river.
 Elevation ranges between 109 and 146 m a.s.l.
-The vineyard is cultivated with 12-year-old grapevines
+The vineyard is cultivated with 12-year-old grapevines.

 ![](01_field_location.jpeg)